Trim Technique (striped area in red represents the part of labia minora that is removed)

 -

-Inform the doctor of any pre-existing medical conditions and drug allergy.
-All medical conditions must be treated and stabilized before surgery.
+Medical Conditions and Allergies: Inform your doctor of any pre-existing medical conditions or drug allergies.
+All medical conditions must be properly treated and stabilised before surgery

 -

-Stop smoking at least one week before surgery.
-Smoking is harmful to wound healing and increases the risks of other post-operation complications.
+Smoking (including vaping): Stop smoking at least one week before surgery.
+Smoking impairs wound healing and significantly increases the risk of post-operative complications

 -

-Stop the following medications and supplements from one week before surgery until one week after surgery.
+Discontinue the following supplements and medications one week before surgery and continue avoiding them until one week after surgery

 -